The Difference Between Healthy and Unhealthy Fats

 Verdict: Proceed with caution

 The Dietary Guidelines for Americans recommends limiting saturated fat to less than 10% of our total daily calorie intake: it’s why foods higher in saturated fat are higher in Points.
 Replacing saturated fat with unsaturated fat can help you stick to your Points Budget.
-The WeightWatchers program does the work so there’s no need to interpret food labels or work out saturated fat grams—foods higher in saturated fat are higher in Points.
+The WeightWatchers weight-loss program does the work so there’s no need to interpret food labels or work out saturated fat grams—foods higher in saturated fat are higher in Points.

 What to know about it: If too much saturated fat spells trouble, trans fat is thought to be even worse.
 This unhealthful fat boosts damaging LDL cholesterol while simultaneously lowering beneficial HDL cholesterol.
 It’s why consuming more trans fat may be linked to an increased risk of heart disease.